Last Updated on

 Your photography blog is live.

-6. Get Professional WordPress Theme
+6. Get a Professional WordPress Theme

 WordPress theme is what makes your blog unique.
 A theme defines the design of your blog, its layout (the position of the elements on your blog) and its functionality (mobile friendliness etc.).